Non-crossing permutations for the KP solitons under the Gel'fand-Dickey reductions and the vertex operators: Regular solitons for the Boussinesq equation

 \subsection{Discussions}

 In this section, we studied the (good) Boussinesq equation and classified the general solutions of the equation.
 We hope that our results provide a model of bidirectional soliton gas as discussed recently in \cite{BD:24}.
 We also found that there exists at most one resonant solution (Y-shape soliton) or one slow propagating soliton with large amplitude for the regular solitons (see \cite{RS:17}).
 It might be interesting to discuss the effect of those special solitons among two groups of counter propagating solitons.
 However, it may not be so physical if the (good) Boussinesq equation is used for a shallow water wave model.
-This is because that a \emph{larger} soliton has a \emph{slower} velocity, and even that the largest soliton has the zero velocity.
+This is because that a \emph{larger} soliton has a \emph{slower} velocity, and even that the largest soliton has the zero velocity. {It was shown in \cite{Z:02} that these slow solitons are unstable under a small perturbation (also see \cite{BS:88})}.

 Although we did not discuss the details of the higher reductions in this paper, one can have $\ell-1$ different groups having the distinct velocities for the $\ell$-reduction.
 Their interaction properties such as the phase shifts are different when they interact with other solitons from different groups.
 It is also interesting to note that one can give additional characters, like amplitudes and velocities, by a spectral curve with different deformation parameters.
 We will report the details on physical applications of the $\ell$-reductions of the KP equation in a future communication.